Concerns on Animal Care

 The Laboratory Animal Care Unit's policy regarding the admission to animal facilities exists to protect UTHSC employees, students, and the general public from unnecessary exposure to potential hazards, and to protect animals and research from interference from unauthorized personnel.
 Both faculty and staff are requested to assist in enforcing this policy and to report exceptions to the security staff at 448-4444.
 Unauthorized exceptions to this policy will be considered trespassing.

-All entrances to UTHSC animal facilities and some individual animal rooms are secured 24 hours a day.
+All entrances to UTHSC animal facilities and individual animal rooms are secured 24 hours a day.
 Access is granted to authorized personnel by means of an electronic card key (University ID).
-Card key or key authorization is obtained by contacting the LACU office who will, through UTHSC security, review and approve requests and provide key access.
+Card key authorization is obtained by contacting the LACU office who will, through UTHSC security, review and approve requests and provide key access.
+Card access is only provided after personnel have enrolled in the UTHSC Occupational Health and Safety Program, have been added to an approved IACUC protocol and have completed an animal facility orientation.

 Animal Facility Tours